zhaohuabing/kubecon-envoy-gateway-securitypolicy/oidc-keycloak/README.md

 ```

 Open a browser and navigate to `https://www.example.com/foo`.
 You will be redirected to the Keycloak login page.
 After successful authentication, you will be redirected back to the application.

+Note: The `Backend` resource in this demo is not necessary because the Keycloak server is deployed in the same cluster and can be accessed through Kubernetes Service.
+In a real-world scenario, you would need to create a `Backend` resource to route traffic to the Keycloak server if it is deployed outside the cluster.